-Radio Mechanic Example Test or repair mobile or stationary radio transmitting and receiving equipment and two-way radio communications systems used in ship-to-shore communications and found in service and emergency vehicles.
+Radio Mechanic Job Description Test or repair mobile or stationary radio transmitting and receiving equipment and two-way radio communications systems used in ship-to-shore communications and found in service and emergency vehicles.

 - Test batteries, using hydrometers and ammeters, and charge batteries as necessary.

 - Install, adjust, and repair stationary and mobile radio transmitting and receiving equipment and two-way radio communication systems.

 - Mount equipment on transmission towers and in vehicles such as ships or ambulances.